 Susan Hoover Miller was recruited by the staff at the Ocean Institute because of her expertise in major gifts, something the organization needed.
-She arrived just one year after the organization had adopted the Benevon Model, and immediately embraced it.
+She arrived just as the organization was about to adopt the Benevon Model, and immediately embraced it.

 It didn't take Miller long to recognize a concern.
 Though the staff, board members, and volunteers were passionate about the work they were doing, they lacked a collective focus.

 "When you asked one staff member what we do, you would hear one answer, when you asked another, you would hear a different answer," Miller says.